Gillian Flynn: Television

-Alongside Marti Noxon, Flynn co-wrote and served as an executive producer for HBO’s 2018 adaptation of Sharp Objects, for which she received nominations for the Primetime Emmy and the Writers Guild of America Award.
+Alongside Marti Noxon, Flynn co-wrote and served as an executive producer for HBO's 2018 adaptation of Sharp Objects, for which she received nominations for the Primetime Emmy and the Writers Guild of America Award.

 In 2014, it was announced that Flynn would write the scripts for an HBO adaptation of the British series Utopia.
 Initially, the HBO series was to be directed and executive produced by David Fincher, but budget issues between Fincher and the network led to its cancellation in 2015.
 The project was later revived by Amazon, which ordered it to series with a 2020 release.
 Flynn wrote all eight episodes and served as the project's showrunner.
 Utopia premiered on Prime Video on September 25, 2020, drawing mixed reviews.
 The series was canceled in November 2020 after one season.

+In 2025 it was shared that Flynn started work on an upcoming HBO limited series adapting Dark Places.

 Film

-Flynn wrote the screenplay for the 2014 film adaptation of Gone Girl, directed by David Fincher, for which she won the Critics’ Choice Movie Award for Best Adapted Screenplay and which was nominated for the Writers Guild of America awards, as well as the Golden Globe, and BAFTA Award for Best Adapted Screenplay.
+Flynn wrote the screenplay for the 2014 film adaptation of Gone Girl, directed by David Fincher, for which she won the Critics' Choice Movie Award for Best Adapted Screenplay and which was nominated for the Writers Guild of America awards, as well as the Golden Globe, and BAFTA Award for Best Adapted Screenplay.

 She also co-wrote, along with filmmaker Steve McQueen, the film adaptation of the ITV series Widows, Starring Viola Davis, Elizabeth Debicki, Michelle Rodriguez, Cynthia Erivo, Colin Farrell, Brian Tyree Henry, Daniel Kaluuya, and Liam Neeson.
 The film was released in November 2018 to high praise from movie critics.

 Upcoming projects

 Flynn is working on her fourth novel, which is set to be published by Penguin Random House.
 As discussed in the Chanel Connects podcast in June 2022, Flynn is currently writing the film adaptation for her short story, The Grownup.

 She is also developing a limited series for HBO based on her novel Dark Places.
 Flynn retains the rights to the novel, with Brett Johnson and Guerrin Gardner joining her as co-showrunners, co-creators, and writers.
-Furthermore, she is collaborating with Tim Burton on a remake of Nathan H. Juran’s classic Attack of the 50 Foot Woman film for Warner Bros.
+Furthermore, she is collaborating with Tim Burton on a remake of Nathan H. Juran's classic Attack of the 50 Foot Woman film for Warner Bros.

 Personal life

-Flynn married lawyer Brett Nolan in 2007, having met him during graduate school at Northwestern.
+Flynn married lawyer Brett Nolan in 2007, when she was 36, having met him during graduate school at Northwestern.
 Their relationship developed in their thirties.
 They have two children: a son, born in 2010, and a daughter, born in 2014.
 The family resides in Chicago.